Who? Julia Schuring (1996)

 'The Physics and Astronomy programme is a joint degree, a cooperation between the UvA and the VU Amsterdam.
 The idea is that you take some courses at the UvA and others at VU Amsterdam.
 As a result, you are taught by the best lecturers at both universities, you can use the libraries at VU Amsterdam as well as at the UvA and you have an extra large number of courses from which to choose for your electives.
 The study is research-oriented.
 This also means that you learn how to write a scientific report in your very first year; I think that is really cool.
 The practical part of the programme is focused primarily on experimental research.
 The expertise of the researchers at both universities is one of the reasons why the practical courses are of high quality.

 'Physics and Astronomy has a reputation for being a degree programme for boys.
 Fortunately, more and more girls are becoming interested in the field.
-There is a lack of representation of women in science, which is unjust.
+There is a lack of representations of women in science, which isn't justified.
 Documentaries about physics are always about Einstein or Maxwell, old men with glasses.
 As a result, women are less likely to consider a degree programme such as Physics.
 Fortunately, I myself have practically stopped noticing the presence of so many guys in my year.
 I do notice that the girls tend to show up more.
 They work together more and are highly motivated, possibly because they are more inclined than the boys to doubt whether they can pull off their studies.'

 The more you know, the more questions you have.